How Alcohol and Caffeine Affect Chronic Dry Eye

 No doubt, drinking alcohol can have serious consequences for the health and well-being of the person drinking, as well as those around them.
 In 2019, more than 14 million adults over the age of 18 had alcohol use disorder (AUD), costing the United States economy more than 249 billion dollars.2

 It turns out that you do not need to have AUD to have the negative outcomes of alcohol as it relates to dry eye.
 Your evening cocktail after work may be causing or worsening your dry eye symptoms.
-Drinking alcohol causes changes to both your eyes and the tears, including:3-7
+Drinking alcohol causes changes to both your eyes and tear production, including:3-7

 - Decreased tear breakup time (TBUT) – TBUT is a test performed by your doctor to determine if you have evaporative dry eye disease.
 A decreased result means your tears evaporate or break up faster than average, which may lead to chronic dry eyes.